coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To access inmate records for individuals incarcerated in any county jail, contact the local sheriff’s office where the jail is located.
 Note that obtaining copies of inmate records may cost a fee.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple record(s).
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used to filter specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile